IlyasKadi/Signal-and-Slots/README.md

    2. Investigate the code in order to underhand each component of the `TrafficLight` class.

-   3. Your task is add some functions in order to change `each 3 sedonds` in the following order:
+   3. let's add some functions in order to :
+    A. change `each 3 seconds` in the following order:
 `Red -> Green -> Yellow`
+    B. change to yellow `each 4 seconds`, to green `each 1 seconds`, to red `each 2 seconds`
+    C. set lights by keyboard.

  .Header
 ```cpp